mvdh7/PyCO2SYS/docs/adjust.md

 # Adjust conditions

-To adjust the system to a different set of temperature and/or pressure conditions, use `adjust`:
+Use `adjust` to adjust the system to a different set of temperature and/or pressure conditions:

 ```python
 co2s_adj = co2s.adjust(